-To encourage remote research while onsite visits remain suspended, the archives staff have created Research Guides - organized lists that provide links to digitized or online Foundation resouces on a given topic.
+To encourage remote research while onsite visits remain suspended, the archives staff have created research guides - organized lists that provide links to digitized or online Foundation resources on a given topic.
 Guides for additional subjects can be requested via the archives email.

 Due to COVID-19, all onsite research appointments have been suspended until further notice.
 During this time, archives staff can provide remote research support and digitization-on-demand to select materials.
 Email firstname.lastname@example.org with your research inquiry and for more details.

 Onsite access to the Foundation archives and library, housed at the Foundation in New York, is by advance appointment.
 Requests for archival materials should include:

 - A brief description of the proposed research and subject matter

 - A description of archives materials requested including collection title and number, box or item number, and the brief description of the material.
 Search the archives collections' finding aids and review the Guide to Searching and Requesting Research Materials for more details

 - A list of any library publications.
 Search the library catalogue to learn more about our holdings

 - A list of dates in which you'd like to visit.
 Appointments are generally made on Mondays, Thursdays, and Fridays from 10:30 - 5:00, with a mandatory one hour break from 1:00 - 2:00.
 The Foundation is not open on weekends.